JoeySchouten/bubble-levelgen/README.md

  Level Generation Code for Bubble Shooter Games

 ## Description
--What do
--How do
--What makes a level hard?
+This code generates bubble grids for Bubble Shooter games.
+Each level is built up from a number of Designs and a Fill, which we'll call 'elements'.
+Elements are selected through a weighted roll, and 'cost' difficulty.
+The program keeps applying elements until the alloted difficulty - decided through arguments - is 'spent'.
+Additional parameters for elements and the function allow for more control over the output by filtering or queueing elements.
+The output is intended to be used in your own game.

 ## Installation
-This is a .py-file intended to be used as a module.
+This is intended to be used as a module or package.
 Add the file to the folder with your other modules and import it in your program.
+`from levelgen import generate_level`

+You can also import the dataclasses for your own use (see Data Classes below):
+    from consts import Fill, DesignElement
-    from levelgen import generate_level
+    from levelgen import GeneratorConfig
+You may wish to do this if:
+- your playing field is not 8x8,
+- you wish to supply your own designs,
+- or you wish to make edits to the configuration.

 ## Execution and Usage
-The generate_level() function returns either a 2D List or a String containing the generated level.
+The generate_level() function returns a 2D List* containing the generated level.
 At it's most basic use, the function takes two arguments: the world number and level number, like so:
 `new_level = generate_level(1,2)`

-You can then take that output and use it in your game.
-The higher your world and level numbers, the more difficulty the function gets to 'spend', and as a result your level should be harder.
-Since the module comes with its own configuration and sets of design elements and fills, this is all you technically need if you use a 9x8 playing field.

-The function can take a lot more arguments, however, allowing you to customize it to work with your own designs, level of difficulty, and your own playing field size.
+The function can take many other arguments, however, which will allow you to control its output, for example:

-`generate_level(world, level, stars=0, config=GeneratorConfig(), elements_set=DESIGNS, fill_set=FILLS, return_string=False)`

-Let's go over these arguments one by one and unpack them.

-### World (int)
-This is the world number - the idea being that each next world is more difficult than the last.
-Think of it as in the old Mario game: Level 3-1 should be harder than Level 1-1.

-### Level (int)
-This is the level number - as with the world number, each level gets more difficult as you go along.
-This should be a smaller step than between worlds.

-### Stars (int) default = 0
-The number of stars the player needs to have by the time they get to the level.
-Some games allow players to unlock levels by collecting stars or medals for their score, which can also be used as an indication of difficulty.
-A level that requires 10 stars to unlock should be easier than one that requires 100.

-### Config (GeneratorConfig) default = GeneratorConfig()
-This is where the configuration for the generator goes.
-This dataclass contains the most basic levers for the generator and contains your playing field size as well as how the difficulty scales.
-If not specified, it just takes the default version specified in the module.
-See more in the 'Data Classes' section below.

-### Element Set (List\[DesignElements\]) default = DESIGNS
-This is the list of Design Elements that the generator will pick from to populate the playing field.
-The module contains a default set of elements.
-See more in the 'Data Classes' section below.

-### Fill Set (List\[Fill\]) default = FILLS
-This is the list of Fills that the generator will pick from to fill in remaining spaces in the playing field after placing all Design Elements.
-The module contains a default set of fills.
-See more in the 'Data Classes' section below.

-### Return String (bool) default = False
+    newer_level = generate_level(1,2,
+        required=[1, 2, 'diagonalR2'],
+        only_required=True)
+See the 'examples.py' file for more examples as well as a test function that provides an easier to read output.
+It is recommended to combine this code with a spreadsheet or other method of organising your input.
+You can then take the generated level and store it in a .JSON-file for use in your own game, for instance.

-Whether the method returns the output as a 2D List (False) or as a single string (True).
-Generally you want to use the 2D List for easier use in your own project.
-However, if you use the single string method, it is compatible with available projects such as [this bubble shooter project](https://github.com/tastelikecoke/shoot-bubble).
+*There is a configuration option to return one String instead for compatiblity with available older projects such as [this bubble shooter project](https://github.com/tastelikecoke/shoot-bubble).

+## Parameters
+    world : int
+        the number of the world, used to determine difficulty level : int
+        the number of the level, used to determine difficulty stars : int, optional
+        the number of stars required to unlock the level, used to determine difficulty (default is 0) required : list, optional
+        a list of additional requirements for the method, this can be int for colors, and string for names or keywords (default is empty) excludes : list, optional
+        a list of things to exclude from the generation, this can be int for colors, and string for names or keywords (default is empty) elements_set : list, optional
+        the list of DesignElements to incorporate (default is DESIGNS from consts.py) fill_set : list, optional
+        the list of Fills to incorporate (default is FILLS from consts.py) config : GeneratorConfig, optional
+        the configuration for this function (default is a default GeneratorConfig) only_required : bool, optional
+        a flag used to make the function only use the specified requirements and no additions (default is False)

 ## Data Classes
 This module makes use of three different dataclasses, which together make up all of the customization and configuration of the module.
-The module comes with a default set of each, but it is recommended to provide your own if you are using a playing field that is not 9x8 bubbles.
+The module comes with a default set of each, but it is recommended to provide your own if you are using a playing field that is not 8x8 bubbles.

 ### GeneratorConfig
-Mainly detemrines the playing field size and difficulty scaling across levels.
+    base_difficulty : int
-    base_difficulty: int - Starting difficulty; gets multiplied with the world number to reach a base difficulty for each world.
+        gets multiplied with the world number to reach a starting difficulty diff_per_level : int
-    diff_per_level: int - Difficulty added per level.
+        difficulty added per level
-    diff_per_star: int - Difficulty per star.
+    diff_per_star : int
+        difficulty per star
+    field_width : int
-    field_width: int - The maximum number of bubbles in your top row.
+        the maximum number of bubbles in your top row field_height : int
-    field_height: int - The maximum number of rows in your playing field.
+        the maximum number of rows in your playing field return_string : bool, optional
+        a flag used to return the output as one single string instead for compatibility reasons (default = False)

 ### DesignElement
+    name : str
-    name: str - Element name, make sure this is unique.
+        element name - make sure this is unique cost : int
-    cost: int - Base difficulty cost.
+        difficulty cost
+    chance_weight : int
-    chance_weight: int - How much this element is weighted in determining which elements to pick.
+        how much this element is weighted in determining which elements to pick
+    keywords: list
+        a list of strings that can be used to filter out the element from the available elements output : list
-    output: str - The bubbles the design element consists of.
+        the bubbles of which the design element consists y_min : int, optional
+        minimal starting point for the design element, allows you to better position elements (default = 0) y_max : int, optional
+        maximum starting point for the design element, allows you to better position elements, is ignored at 0 (default = 0) treat_as_fill : bool, optional
+        a flag used to determine whether to use the apply fill method rather than the apply element method if True, make sure to supply a fill as single long list that spans your playing field (default = False) override : bool, optional
-    override: bool - Whether the design element overwrites any existing bubbles.
-Default = True.
+        a flag used to make the element overwrite any existing bubbles (default = False)

 ### Fill
+A special element that is used to fill up the playing field after other elements have been placed.
+    name : str
-    name: str - Element name, make sure this is unique.
+        fill name, make sure this is unique cost : int
-    cost: int - Base difficulty cost.
+        base difficulty cost
+    chance_weight : int
-    chance_weight: int - How much this element is weighted in determining which fill to pick.
+        how much this element is weighted in determining which fill to pick output : list
-    output: str - The bubbles the fill consists of.
+        the bubbles of which the fill consists keywords : list
+        a list of strings that can be used to filter out the fill from the available fills override : bool, optional
-    override: bool  - Whether the fill overwrites any existing bubbles.
-Default = False.
+        a flag used to make the fill overwrite any existing bubbles (default = False)

+## Bubble Legend
+    0 - Blank/Empty
+    1 - Brown
+    2 - Red
+    3 - Orange
+    4 - Yellow
+    5 - Pink
+    6 - Blue
+    7 - White
+    8 - Gray
+    9 - Green
+    10-19 - Unused
+    20 - Wild
+    21-39 - Locked versions of 1-19
+    97 - Explosion
+    98 - Fireworks Unlock
+    99 - Fireworks Launcher
+Note: this bubble legend is based off of the project for which this code is written and is used for all the elements provided.

 ## Current Features
+- Generates levels for Bubble Shooters based on provided Designs and Fills.
+- Comes with a set of 10 Design Elements and 19 Fills.
+- Designs can be supplied with a variety of arguments, such as:
+-- whether to treat it as a 2D list or as a Fill,
+-- minimum and maximum position on the y-axis,
+-- and whether to override previously placed elements.
+- Fills are lists that span the bubble grid and can take letter strings, e.g. 'A', as variables.
+- Exclusions can filter elements based on name, keywords, or color content.
+- Requirements can ensure specific elements, as well as specific colors for letter string variables.
+- Outputs bubble grid as 2D List*.

+*Can also output a String, but this is mainly intended for compatibility or testing rather than actual use.

 ## Change Log
+v1.0 - First Release

 ## Author's Info